Top Email Marketing Questions and Answers for 2021

 Email marketing has changed significantly the past few years.
 As a result, many email marketers today are filled with uncertainty.
 This is made worse by organizations protecting their own strategies as if they're top secret.
 This layer of secrecy prevents the sharing of knowledge and best practices.
-The good news is, the email marketing team at THAT Agency has put together these answers to five of the most frequently asked email marketing questions:
+The good news is, the email marketing team at THAT Agency has put together this article containing the most frequently asked email marketing questions and answers.

 1. Are B2B email marketing campaigns still worth it?